 Through our drug discovery platforms, we identify and develop new product candidates for significant unmet medical needs

-Our biologics and small molecule chemistry drug discovery platforms augment our pipeline of clinical-stage product candidates.
-We leverage our multi-disciplinary team of scientific experts and our advanced understanding of the molecular mechanisms of disease to establish development paths for disease areas where significant unmet medical needs exist.
+Our drug discovery platforms are focused on small molecules and biologics and support the growth of our clinical pipeline.
+We leverage our team of scientific experts and our advanced understanding of the molecular mechanisms of disease to establish development paths for disease areas where significant unmet medical needs exist.

-In April 2015, we transferred our gene therapy platform to MeiraGTx Limited, an independent clinical-stage company in which Kadmon retains a meaningful interest.
+In April 2015, we transferred our gene therapy platform to a subsidiary of MeiraGTx Holdings plc (NASDAQ: MGTX), an independent clinical-stage company in which Kadmon retains a meaningful interest.

-Using innovative medicinal chemistry, computational and structure-based design approaches, Kadmon has developed a portfolio of proprietary, next-generation inhibitors of Rho-associated coiled-coil kinase (ROCK), an “on” switch in cells that regulates cell movement, shape and differentiation.
+Kadmon has identified and developed a portfolio of proprietary, next-generation inhibitors of Rho-associated coiled-coil kinase (ROCK), an “on” switch in cells that regulates cell movement, shape and differentiation.
 Two ROCK isoforms exist: ROCK1 and ROCK2, and dysregulation of ROCK-driven cellular functions is implicated in many chronic diseases.
-Kadmon research has demonstrated that inhibition of ROCK signaling can regulate aberrant immune responses and fibrotic processes.
+Kadmon research has helped define the role of ROCK in autoimmune, inflammatory and fibrotic diseases.

-Kadmon’s fully human monoclonal antibody platform is run by an experienced team of scientists who have developed commercially successful biologics, including Erbitux® (cetuximab) and Cyramza® (ramucirumab).
-We are developing monoclonal antibodies as well as fusion proteins and bi-specific antibodies that we believe represent the next generation of cancer therapeutics.
+Kadmon’s fully human monoclonal antibody platform is run by an experienced team of scientists who have developed commercially successful antibodies prior to joining Kadmon, including Erbitux® (cetuximab) and Cyramza® (ramucirumab).
+We are developing monoclonal antibodies as well as fusion proteins that we believe represent the next generation of cancer therapeutics.